invokermain/engin/docs/concepts/lifecycle.md

     return client
 ```

-### 2. Explict startup & shutdown methods
+### 2. Explicit startup & shutdown methods

-If your type exposes meathods that must be called as part of the lifecycle, e.g. `start()`
+If your type exposes methods that must be called as part of the lifecycle, e.g. `start()`
 & `stop()`, then `lifecycle.hook(on_start=..., on_stop=...)` is the way.

 Let's look at an example using `piccolo.engine.PostgresEngin`: